-- The baccalaureate degree program in nursing at Resurrection University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org) - The baccalaureate degree program in nursing at Resurrection University is approved by the Illinois Department of Financial and Professional Regulation, 320 West Washington Street, 3rd Floor, Springfield, IL 62786; www.idfpr.state.il.us, (217) 785-0800 - The master's degree program in nursing at Resurrection University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org)
+- The baccalaureate degree in nursing, master's degree in nursing, and doctor of nursing practice degree at Oak Point University's College of Nursing are accredited by the Commission on Collegiate Nursing Education. - The college's baccalaureate is also approved by the Illinois Department of Financial and Professional Regulation. - The baccalaureate degree program in nursing at Oak Point University is approved by the Illinois Department of Financial and Professional Regulation, 320 West Washington Street, 3rd Floor, Springfield, IL 62786; www.idfpr.state.il.us, (217) 785-0800